omega000133/omega000133/README.md

 # 👋 Hello, there! <br />

-I am a passionate Full Stack and Blockchain Developer with 7 years of software engineering experiences.<br />
+I am a passionate Full-Stack and Blockchain Developer with 8 years of software engineering experiences.<br />

 ## Favorite Saying 👍